umd-lhcb/umd-lhcb.github.io/index.md

 [latest](https://github.com/ZishuoYang/UT-Backplane-mapping/releases/latest)

 # Burn-in
-All these softwares will be distributed via git directly;
+All the software will be distributed by git directly;
 we list them below just for completeness.